Can you spare a few minutes?

 The cases we refer to are not always real but show a typical situation.
 We have included them to help you think about how to deal with your own situation.

 This guide was written and produced by Law for Life's Advicenow project.
 We would like to thank all those who provided feedback on this guide.

 We have started to offer printed guides as we know some of our users want them.
-These may seem expensive.
-This is because each guide is individually printed as and when somebody requests one.
+These are a bit expensive because each guide is individually printed when somebody requests one.